 Join the ongoing debate centered around the Heavener Runestone, a stone that reportedly contains Scandinavian etchings from 750 A.D.
 Although consensus on this claim has never been reached, the runes appear to indicate that Vikings visited Oklahoma and were some of the state’s earliest settlers.
 Visit Heavener Runestone Park, examine the original stone hidden within a beautiful, rocky valley and decide for yourself.

 Oklahoma stakes claim to some of the richest American Indian history in the nation.
-Home to 39 federally recognized Indian nations and historically known as Indian Territory, Oklahoma bore witness to stages of removal, conflict, settlement and revitalization.
+Historically known as Indian Territory, the state has been home to 67 Native American tribes.
+Oklahoma bore witness to stages of removal, conflict, settlement and revitalization.

-Learn about American Indian life before European contact by taking an invigorating stroll through the Ancient Village, a replica Cherokee village located on the grounds of the Cherokee Heritage Center in Tahlequah.
+Learn about American Indian life before European contact by taking an invigorating stroll through Diligwa, a 1710 Cherokee Village, located on the grounds of the Cherokee Heritage Center in Tahlequah.
 Prepare to be moved during an emotional trip through the renowned Trail of Tears exhibit, or head outdoors for lessons in flint knapping, traditional basketry, stickball and other Cherokee games.

 A must-stop destination for any American history buff, the Washita Battlefield National Historic Site near Cheyenne marks the location of the 1868 surprise attack on a Southern Cheyenne village.
 Led by Lt.
 Col. George A. Custer, the attack resulted in the death of Peace Chief Black Kettle and numerous other members of the Cheyenne tribe.
 Take a 1.5-mile self-guided tour of the battlefield or contact the site for an historical presentation by a Park Ranger.